hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 ---
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_linux_virtual_machine_scale_set"
+page_title: "Azure Resource Manager: azurerm_windows_virtual_machine_scale_set"
-sidebar_current: "docs-azurerm-resource-linux-virtual-machine-scale-set"
+sidebar_current: "docs-azurerm-resource-windows-virtual-machine-scale-set"
 description: |-
-  Manages a Linux Virtual Machine Scale Set.
+  Manages a Windows Virtual Machine Scale Set.
 ---

-# azurerm_linux_virtual_machine_scale_set
+# azurerm_windows_virtual_machine_scale_set

 ~> **NOTE:** **This resource is in Beta** and as such the Schema can change in Minor versions of the Provider.

 ~> **NOTE**: All arguments including the administrator login and password will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).

-Manages a Linux Virtual Machine Scale Set.
+Manages a Windows Virtual Machine Scale Set.

 ~> **NOTE:** This resource does not support Unmanaged Disks.
 If you need to use Unmanaged Disks you can continue to use [the `azurerm_virtual_machine_scale_set` resource](virtual_machine_scale_set.html) instead